Irreligion in Albania: Characteristics of the general population

 Younger Albanians have been found to manifest more irreligion than their elders, making the trend in Albania opposite that found in Bosnia and those of Orthodox background have been found to report the lowest importance of "God in their lives", closely followed by those of Muslim background, while those of Catholic background showed greater "importance of God in their lives" (for example, 54.5% of those of Catholic background said that God was "very important in their lives", compared to 26.7% of Orthodox and 35.6% of Muslims).

 A 2008 medical study in Tirana on the relationship between religious observance and acute coronary syndrome found out that 67% of Muslims and 55% of Christians were completely religiously non-observant.
 The regular attendance of religious institutions (at least once every 2 weeks) was low in both denominations (6% in Muslims and 9% in Christians), and weekly attendance was very low (2% and 1%, respectively).
 Frequent praying (at least 2 to 3 times per week) was higher in Christians (29%) than in Muslims (17%).
 Praying several times daily (as required of devout Muslims) was rare (2% in Muslims and 3% in Christians).
 Regular fasting during Ramadan or Lent was similarly low in Muslims and Christians (5% and 6%, respectively).
-Generally Christians in the study were more observant then Muslims (26% vs 17%).
+Generally Christians in the study were more observant than Muslims (26% vs 17%).

 Between 2018 and 2024, religious engagement among young people in Albania declined significantly according to the FES Youth Studies.
 In 2018, 31.3% of youth never attended religious services or did not belong to a religion, and by 2024, this figure had risen to 43.7%.
 Regular attendance (at least once a month) dropped from 18.3% to 11.0%, while occasional attendance (less than once a month) decreased from 50.3% to 45.3%.